Maple Sourcing Ltd.

 What is quality control particularly in China?

 China's quality control involves proactive measures by importers and their inspection agencies to ensure product quality.
-This process helps in selecting reliable suppliers by utilizing quality inspection control services to screen potential partners and conduct factory audits to assess capabilities.
+This process helps in selecting reliable suppliers by utilizing China quality control service to screen potential partners and conduct factory audits to assess capabilities.

 Social audits further evaluate ethical practices such as workplace equality and environmental responsibility.
 Pre-production inspections establish the foundation, guided by a comprehensive checklist.